 Ground Floor: The front door opens into a small hallway at the foot of the stairs with a door leading into the living room.
 Double aspect, wood burning stove, comfortable sofas and TV, understair storage cupboard and door to kitchen.
 The kitchen has fully fitted units and a range of appliances, views into the garden.
 Further door into utility area and external door to garden.

 First Floor: Stairs lead up to landing with doors to; bedroom with 6' double bed, comfortable chair and storage.
 Bathroom containing bath with shower over, WC and hand basin.

 Exterior: There is parking on the drive for at least 2 cars outside of the property.
-There is a small enclosed private garden with patio table and chairs, barbecue and sun loungers.
+There is an enclosed private garden with grass area and patio with table and chairs, barbecue and sun loungers.